pratheeka-26/GROUP15/README.md

 2) Selection of data to analyze from the Open Data Registry for Amazon Web Services https://registry.opendata.aws/
    - Dataset:

-3) Business Problem or Opportunity, Domain Knowledge (link to information on domain relative to data, problem, or opportunity):
+3) Business Problem or Opportunity, Domain Knowledge (link to information on domain relative to data, problem, or opportunity)
     -
-5) Research Objectives and Question(s) (what you are trying to describe or predict with the data):
+4) Research Objectives and Question(s) (what you are trying to describe or predict with the data) -
-    -